 - 1. The Treasurer and Budget Committee prepare a preliminary budget to be presented to the Board of Trustees and residents.
 Two or more meetings are held for resident comments and suggestions.
 Public hearings are conducted by the District to obtain taxpayer comments. - 2.
 The budget is approved at the March Board of Trustees meeting. - 3.
 Tax bills are rendered, become a lien against the property and are due on November 1, of each year.
 Payments of assessments due are allowed various discounts if paid in the months of November to February.
 Assessments become delinquent on April 1. - 4.
 Tax certificates are sold by the County tax collector on June 1. - 5.
 No expenditures in excess of total fund appropriations are allowable without Board of Trustee approval.
-The Board of Trustees may legally amend the budget. - 6.
+The Board of Trustees may legally amend the budget.
+The legal level of budgetary control is the function level. - 6.
 Budgets for governmental funds are adopted on a basis consistent with accounting principles generally accepted in the United States of America. - 7.
 Appropriations lapse at year-end.